Karthik-Shenoy/Path_finding_visualizer/README.md

 # Path_finding_visualizer
 This program helps to visualize various path finding algorithms such as

-1.A* algorithm
+1. A* algorithm
-2.Dijkstras algorithm
+1. Dijkstras algorithm
-3.Breadth first search algorithm
+1. Breadth first search algorithm

 it allows you to pick a start and ending position and helps you visualize the process of finding the shortest path using various algorithm